VISIT OUR ART STORE ▶

 The Importance of Petal Arrangement

-Setting Up Your Composition
+Setting Up the Artist’s Composition

-Positioning the Magnolia Flowers on Your Paper
+Positioning the Magnolia Flowers on the Artist’s Paper

 Draw the stems of the flowers